aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### What happens when I try to re-use same attendee response to join a meeting twice?

 If two clients attempt to join the same meeting using the same `AttendeeId` or `ExternalUserId` response received from [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) API then the first attendee will automatically leave the meeting with [`AudioJoinFromAnotherDevice`](https://aws.github.io/amazon-chime-sdk-js/enums/meetingsessionstatuscode.html#audiojoinedfromanotherdevice) meeting session status code.
-Reference issue: [#1290](https://github.com/aws/amazon-chime-sdk-js/issues/1290).
 The `AudioJoinFromAnotherDevice` meeting session status code is triggered by the Amazon Chime backend.

 ### What does it mean when the Amazon Chime SDK for JavaScript throws an error with status code `SignalingBadRequest`, `MeetingEnded`, or `SignalingInternalServerError` while establishing a signaling connection to the Chime servers?